 As of August 1st, 2024, no puppy under the age of 6 months will be allowed to enter the USA by land, air or sea.
 This will include puppies that were originally born into the USA.

-In addition, a CDC Dog Import form receipt will be required that was issued within 10 days of crossing into the USA.
+In addition, a CDC Dog Import form receipt will be required that was issued within 6 months of crossing into the USA.
 The dog must also appear to be in good health at the time of crossing to avoid quarantine measures.
 For more information, visit the CDC website at cdc.gov/dogtravel.

 Previous to 2019, the law was that every puppy needed a rabies vaccination to cross the border and it had to be administered 30 days before crossing, which didn't allow puppies to cross the border into the USA until 4 months old (See here).
 In 2020, things changed a bit for bringing a dog to the USA FROM CANADA specifically.
 Canada is not amongst those countries in the list for high risk of rabies (See list here); a list made by the CDC (Center for Disease Control), who work closely with the CBP (Customs and Border Protection) in deciding the animals that may or may not cross the border.
 From 2019 to 2024 August, it was allowed for puppies that had been born and brought up in Canada to cross into USA without a Rabies Vaccine.